Members Area

 • The researcher listed as the lead investigator on the AASP research grant proposal may only receive funding in that role once every 3 years.

-• Research teams are also strongly encouraged to bring on additional researchers should they want to submit consecutive years, even when they have a different lead investigator within the 3-year timeframe.
+• Research teams are also strongly encouraged to bring on additional researchers should they want to submit in consecutive years, even when they have a different lead investigator within the 3-year timeframe.
 This allows for more researchers to be supported through these grants.

 C. Application Procedure